datastax/jvector/jvector-base/src/main/java/io/github/jbellis/jvector/graph/disk/CompactOptions.md

 ## 2. PQ Vectors Stored Separately

 Stores inline vectors in the graph but writes **PQ-compressed vectors** into a separate file.
+The compacted graph is built using full precision.

 ```java
 ProductQuantization pq = ...;